1. Should you choose a custom build or stock solution?

 Cover your grill when it’s not in use.
 If you live in a colder climate, you’ll also want to winterize your outdoor kitchen at the end of the fall—turn off your gas supply, clear your gas lines, and bring your refrigerator into the garage.

 Following these steps will set your outdoor kitchen up for success.
-For more detailed information, you can check out our expanded guide here, but if you’re ready to get started on the outdoor kitchen of your dreams, call our technical team at 800-919-1904.
+For more detailed information, check out our expanded guide here.
+If you’re ready to get started on the outdoor kitchen of your dreams, call our NFI Certified technical team at (800) 919-1904.